 6 Simple Index Hacks

-Just because you have a functioning bullet journal index doesn’t mean you need to be finished.
-Here are six ways to improve it!
+Just because you have functioning bullet journal index pages doesn’t mean you need to be finished.
+Here are six bullet journal index ideas to improve it!

 Break It Down Into Categories

 Breaking your index down into multiple categories makes it much easier to quickly find what you are looking for.
-I break my index down into four categories: monthlies, dailies, collections, and misc notes.
+I break my index down into four categories: monthly logs, daily logs, collection pages and trackers, and misc notes.
 But you can easily break it down into as many categories as you like, either by page or topic.

 Color Code Your Index